sparna-git/sparna.fr/src/en/posts/20250414-labels-in-Sparnatural.md

 What is this « most appropriate language » ? it is the user language (the one indicated in the « lang » attribute) but if not found, the default language of the dataset (the one indicated in the « defaultLang » attribute).

-SPARQL queries thus look like the following one, where a user reading French tries to query a dataset with default english labels :
+SPARQL queries thus look like the following one, where a user reading French tries to query a dataset with default English labels :

 [![](/assets/posts-images/default-English-labels.jpg)](/assets/posts-images/default-English-labels.jpg)